Sexualization and sexual exploitation in K-pop: Female idol bodies

 In general, female K-pop idols' bodies are heavily regulated by their employers with the expectation that they conform to certain image norms, and their bodies are heavily sexualized by fans.
-A member of the popular all male K-pop group, Super Junior, has stated in reference to Girls' Generation, a popular all female group, "[the members] can't get hurt without permission.
-Their bodies aren't their own.
-They're treasures of the nation."
-The members of Girls’ Generation are known for their long legs, and as a result have been nicknamed "The Beautiful Legs Group" and a Japanese pornographic film has been made which focuses on their legs.
+The members of Girls' Generation are known for their long legs, and as a result have been nicknamed "The Beautiful Legs Group" and a Japanese pornographic film has been made which focuses on their legs.

 Bodily perfection is a requirement of the profit-driven entertainment industry, consequently, female idols are expected to be thin and beautiful.
 K-pop idols that are not thin enough are expected to lose weight.
 The three members of The Piggy Dolls, who were originally larger than most female K-pop idols, were put through training to lose a total of 56 kg for a comeback.
 For K-pop trainees whose faces are not considered beautiful enough, their employer may enforce mandatory plastic surgery.
 Not getting a mandatory surgery can mean career failure.
 Although any surgery is dangerous and can have complications, it is very common for K-pop idols to have undergone small aesthetic plastic surgeries and moderately common to have undergone semi-reconstructive surgeries.
 Common modifications are a double-eyelid addition, rhinoplasty, chin augmentation, and muscular reshaping (mainly of the legs).

 There are some idols who have openly admitted to aesthetic surgeries, such as Miryo of Brown Eyed Girls who had a double eyelid surgery, Goo Hara of Kara who had an eyelid alteration, and Jessi who had breast implants, rhinoplasty, and eyelid surgery.
 Some even act as spokespeople for plastic surgery offices, such as G.Na who advertises the services of Dr. Jong Phil.
-However, most artists keep enhancements private, so there is great conjecture of whether K-pop idols have had plastic surgery, including even the biggest names, such as members of Girls’ Generation and Hyuna.
+However, most artists keep enhancements private, so there is great conjecture of whether K-pop idols have had plastic surgery, including even the biggest names, such as members of Girls' Generation and Hyuna.
 With so much conjecture, some K-pop artists, such as Lee Hyori and Jang Yoon-Ju, have even gone so far as to medically prove they have had no breast augmentation.
 On the other hand, some artists openly embrace cosmetic surgery.
 The group Six Bomb has even made a song and music video called "Getting Pretty After" in reference to cosmetic surgery.
 In fact, their manager, Kim Il-woong, has openly admitted that all the members have had surgical augmentations to their faces and breasts.
 This candor, together with the idolization of K-pop artists, has influenced many young Korean's to desire plastic surgery in an effort to emulate their favorite stars.
 South Korea has the most cosmetic surgeries per capita out of anywhere in the world.